Arjuna

 Arjuna is celebrated for numerous heroic exploits throughout the epic.
 From an early age, he distinguishes himself as an exceptional student under the tutelage of the revered warrior-sage Drona.
-In his youth, Arjuna secured the hand of Draupadi, the princess of Panchala, by excelling in an archery competition.
+In his youth, Arjuna secured the hand of Draupadi, the princess of Panchala, by excelling in her Swayamvar.
 Subsequently, during a period of temporary exile prompted by a breach of a fraternal agreement, Arjuna embarked on a journey during which he entered into matrimonial alliances with three princesses: Ulupi, Chitrangada, and Subhadra.
 From these unions, he fathered four sons: Shrutakarma, Iravan, Babhruvahana and Abhimanyu.
 Arjuna plays a major role in establishing his elder brother Yudhishthira’s sovereignty, subduing numerous kingdoms and setting fire to the forest of Khandavaprastha.
-When the Pandavas are deceitfully exiled after being tricked into forfeiting their kingdom by their jealous cousins, the Kauravas, Arjuna vows to kill Karna—a key Kaurava ally and Arjuna's main rival who is later revealed to be his elder half-brother.
-During exile, Arjuna undertakes a journey to acquire divine weapons and earns the favour of the god Shiva.
-Beyond his martial prowess, Arjuna was also skilled in music and dance, which enabled him to disguise himself as a eunuch teacher of princess Uttarā of Matsya during his final year of exile.
+When the Pandavas are deceitfully exiled after being tricked into forfeiting their kingdom by their envious cousins, the Kauravas, Arjuna vows to kill Karna, a key Kaurava ally and Arjuna's main rival who is later revealed to be his elder half-brother, for publicly shaming Draupadi.
+During exile, Arjuna undertakes a journey to acquire divine weapons and earns the favour of the God Shiva.
+Beyond his martial prowess, Arjuna was also ambidexterous (सव्यसाची), skilled in music and dance, which enabled him to disguise himself as a eunuch teacher of princess Uttarā of Matsya during his final year of exile.
 During this period, he also defeats the entire Kuru army.